saymrwulf/pytorch/notes.md

-2024-09-20T18:01:00 - Quick fix, referencing a known issue from the official repo (pytorch) 2024-09-29T02:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2024-09-29T07:14:00 - Late-night bugfix on financial RL environment (pytorch)
+2024-09-20T18:01:00 - Quick fix, referencing a known issue from the official repo (pytorch) 2024-09-29T02:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2024-09-29T07:14:00 - Late-night bugfix on financial RL environment (pytorch) 2024-09-29T01:49:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch)